EvilDrPurple/AutoInventory/README.md

   - [x] Windows 7 support for updater
   - [x] Have the updater take LEGACY as a parameter
 - [ ] Make the updater actually detect if there's a new version available rather than just changing a text file on remote
-- [ ] Hide command prompt window
+- [x] Hide command prompt window
 - [ ] Internalize VERSION file
 - [ ] Future proof the updater so that it can update itself if need be
 - [ ] Ability for the updater to update the config if new fields are added while keeping information intact
 - [x] Config reorganization
 - [ ] Automatically open log.txt after running
-- [ ] See if using more specific imports will cut down on file size
+- [ ] Warning if a selected date is far in the past or in the future
 - [ ] (Maybe) Revamp/modernize the GUI
 - [ ] (Maybe) replace find_and_click function parameters with booleans instead of a string
 - [ ] (Maybe) create some unit tests